decasia/ethnographic-methods-2018/ethnographic methods syllabus.md

 #### Feb.
 12 - Culture and Culturalism

 - African National Congress.
 1982 [1973].
-Cultural in Chains.
+Culture in Chains.
 In The African Liberation Reader, edited by A. de Bragança and I. Wallerstein.
 143-147.
 London: Zed Press.
 - Fischer, Michael M. J. 2007.
 Culture and cultural analysis as experimental systems.
 Cultural Anthropology 22 (1):1-65.
 - Movimento Popular de Libertação de Angola.
 1982 [1971].
 Cultural Racism.
 In The African Liberation Reader, edited by A. de Bragança and I. Wallerstein.
 139-142.
 London: Zed Press.